Swathikiranmai/mern-chat-app/README.md

-# MERN-chat-app
+# mern-chat-app

 ## Use Guide

-First off, clone the repository and then `cd react-redux-socketio-chat`and `npm install`
+First off, clone the repository and then `cd mern-chat-app`and `npm install`

 You can create channels with the + sign on the nav bar on the left.
 If you click on a user's name to send him a private message (opens a private channel)